 The Touch is a dream come true for fans of the Kindle who want the reputation of Amazon’s eReader, with at least some of the functionality that comes with Apple’s iPad.
 BGR.com praised the “incredible” touch sensibility of the Kindle Touch’s screen, which makes the unit seem about as fluent and smooth as any of the best touch screen interfaces these days.

 As such, the Touch doesn’t seem to be just a big setup for a letdown like so many other touch screen devices, whose owners claim, “You just have to get used to it”.
 Instead, the Touch model is completely under the control of your finger, right out of the box.

 Kindle Touch Features

-This Kindle holds 4 GB of content, which could be seen as one of the best reasons to opt for it over the standard Kindle.
+This Amazon model holds 4 GB of content, which could be seen as one of the best reasons to opt for it over the standard Kindle.

 But the screen is not the only feature that sets the Kindle Touch apart from the others in the series: the Touch includes a text-to-speech function that will read for you, out loud, or through your headphones.

 The Read to Me function features the voices of celebrities and world-class narrators, which I found to be a very savvy option for Amazon to include.

 Having a familiar voice reading a book to you has to be one of the most comforting things modern technology is capable of delivering.

 The Touch, also available with AT&T 3G instead of exclusively the standard Wi-Fi, has rear-mounted speakers and an audio jack, so you can listen to your books, as well as MP3 music files.

 And with a non-3G enabled model at $99 with special offers, or $139 without, it’s clear that the Kindle Touch is meant to be available to more than just tech and book enthusiasts.